 How much premium do risk retention groups and purchasing groups generate?

-According to surveys conducted by the Risk Retention Reporter, RRG annual premium has increased from $250.2M in 1988 to an estimated $1.725.5M in 2003.
-PG annual gross premium is estimated to top the $3 billion mark.
+According to surveys conducted by the Risk Retention Reporter, RRG annual premium has increased from $250.2M in 1988 to an estimated $434.3M at the close of 2021.

 Who keeps track of risk retention groups and purchasing groups?

 The Risk Retention Reporter has been monitoring the formation of risk retention groups (RRGs) and purchasing groups (PGs) since 1987 with the cooperation of state insurance departments.
 Before offering insurance coverage to state residents, RRGs and PGs must register with state insurance departments in compliance with the Liability Risk Retention Act and state laws.